-In April 2023, staff conducted outreach onboard buses to solicit feedback from passengers.
-Notices for the public hearings were placed on all buses, as well as in the East Bay Times.
-Information about the proposed service plan was available on County Connection's website and announced through several social media posts on Twitter, Facebook, Instagram, and NextDoor.
+In April 2023, staff started conducting outreach onboard buses to solicit feedback from passengers.
+The public was able to comment on the proposal at a public hearing on May 18, 2023, as well as by mail, email, and online through County Connection's website.
+Notices for the public hearings were placed on all fixed-route buses, as well as in the East Bay Times.
+Information about the proposed changes was available on County Connection's website and announced through several social media posts on Twitter, Facebook, Instagram, and NextDoor.
+All materials were translated into Spanish per County Connection's Limited English Proficiency (LEP) Plan.
 Copies of outreach materials and public hearing notices are attached in Appendix B.